ttedeschi/interLink/examples/interlink-htcondor/README.md

 kubectl logs  -n vk test-pod-cfg-cowsay-dciangot
 ```

-Also you can see with `squeue --me` the jobs appearing on the `interlink-docker-sidecar-1` container with:
+Also you can see with `condor_q` the jobs appearing on the `interlink-docker-sidecar-1` container with:

 ```bash
 docker exec interlink-docker-sidecar-1 condor_q